Major Buddhist Traditions

 Friends of the Western Buddhist Order

 A modern, universal Buddhist division.
-Is said to be ecumenical not being affiliated to any particular tradition.
+Is said to be ecumenical not being affiliated with any particular tradition.